About the Council

 Council Meetings

 Per NMAC 8.26.7, the Council meets at least quarterly and may meet more frequently upon the call of the Chair.
-Notice of these meetings is provided in the Albuquerque Journal and the agenda is provided on this website in accordance with the Council’s Open Meetings Act Resolution adopted July 7, 2020.
-Click on each of the below for more information regarding FY 21 meetings.
+In accordance with the Council’s Open Meetings Act Resolution adopted July 7, 2020 notices to meetings are provided on this website.

 Council Annual Reports

-The Act requires the Council to issue an annual report to CYFD, the courts and appropriate interim legislative committees regarding statutes, rules, policies and procedures relating to substitute care and any recommendations for changes in substitute care review boards.
-The Act does not require any entity to provide a written response.
+The Act requires the Council to issue an annual report on or before 1 November to CYFD, the courts and interim legislative committees.
+The report includes recommendations regarding statutes, rules, policies and procedures relating to substitute care.
+The Act does not require any response from CYFD, the courts or interim legislative committees.

 FY 21